Briguy52/myblog/_posts/2016-01-03-PuertoRico.md

 title: Puerto Rico and Virgin Islands
 subtitle: Winter 2015
 date: 2016-01-03 23:56:45
-categories:
+categories: [travel] [photos] [carribean] [2015]
 ---
 This winter break, I went on a 7 day trip in the Carribean.
 I began (and ended) in Puerto Rico, but visited multiple outlying islands.

 I thoroughly enjoyed hiking through El Yunque, a rainforest near San Juan.
 I got a cool peek of a lone palm tree atop a hill.

 <img alt="Photo: One Palm" src="http://brianmlin.com/Images/PuertoRico/onePalm.jpg" >

 We hired a tour guide (Andres from Atabey Tours) who brought us to the national park (El Yunque) as well as a private part of the rainforest, where we were able to swim in a river and stand under a waterfall.
 Andres was super cool- he hiked the entire way barefoot, picked up trash, and showed us medicinal plants in the rainforest.

 <img alt="Photo: Waterfall" src="http://brianmlin.com/Images/PuertoRico/waterfall.jpg" >